julianferrone/personal-site/content/posts/three-module-process-elixir/index.md

   end
 end
 ```

-The only responsibility of `Stack.Server` is to be a simple GenServer wrapper over our business logic---handling call/cast messages by matching them to our functions.

 But it would be annoying to have to remember the messages we need to send to the server.
 That's why we provide helper functions for starting, stopping, and communicating with the server in `Stack.Client`: